-If the money is And the program is Then the income is
+And the program is Then the income is

-A gift, and not intended for the person's education • ALTCS Counted as unearned income.
+• ALTCS Counted as unearned income.

-expenses.
-SSI-MAO
+• SSI-MAO

 • MSP

-Adult Excluded.
+• Adult Excluded.

 Caretaker Relative

 Pregnant Woman

-Child
+• Child

 KidsCare

-Received as a result of another person's death All programs An inheritance.
+All programs An inheritance.
 See MA606.KK for how it is counted.

-A gift intended to pay for the person's education expenses All programs Educational assistance.
+All programs Educational assistance.
 See MA606.U for how it is counted.

-A contribution from an agency to cover living • ALTCS Counted as unearned income.
+• ALTCS Counted as unearned income.

-expenses like food, shelter and personal items • SSI-MAO
+• SSI-MAO

 • MSP

 • Adult Excluded.

+ALTCS SSI-MAO MSP Adult Caretaker Relative Pregnant Woman Child KidsCare All programs ALTCS SSI-MAO MSP

 • Caretaker Relative

-• Pregnant Woman
+• • Pregnant Woman

-• Child
+• • Child

-• KidsCare
+• • KidsCare

 Term Definition

 Gift A gift is something a person receives which:

 Is not payment for goods and services provided by the person; and

 Is not paid because of a debt owed to the person.

-Contributions Contributions are money received to cove expenses such as:
+Contributions Contributions are money received to cover expenses such as:

 • Food;

 Rent or mortgage payments;

 • Utilities;

 Household;

 Public transportation;

 Clothing; and

 Personal care items like soap and toothpaste.